KN95 Masks: Even If It Looks Safe, Is it?

 Honeywell DC301 N95 Respirator Mask Made in USA

-KN95 Respirator Face Mask Individually Sealed by PPE Supply
+KN95 Respirator Face Mask Individually Sealed

 The ideal retailer will be equipped with their MDEL, so that you know that they have been approved by the Government of Canada and are working with trusted and reputable suppliers.